Syrians despair amid filth as way to north blocked

 "My son is six years old and my daughter is one and a half," he told a reporter at the razor wire.
 Minutes after he spoke, a man approached from the Macedonian side carrying a small child, Yasin's daughter.
 His wife cried as she was handed the girl but the man repeated: "I need my son."

-Overwhelmed Macedonian authorities have been allowing only small groups over to the town of Gevgelija, laying on trains to take them north.
+Overwhelmed Macedonian authorities are allowing only small groups over to the town of Gevgelija, laying on trains to take them north.

+In the meantime, sanitation is dire on the Greek side.
+The weather turned cold and wet overnight, with fields next to the railway track where migrants have pitched tents becoming muddy.
+In the morning hours, people huddled around open fires while yet more arrived on foot.
+Many were trying to find other entry points into Macedonia.

 Ahmed, 32, stranded with his wife Rane and seven-month-old child, have waited four days at the border, hoping they can head to Germany where they have friends.
 "It's miserable here.
 Our child is coughing and we don't have any clothes," he said.

-Frustration spilled over into anger, not necessarily directed at the Macedonian police blocking their way.
+Frustration spilled over into anger, not necessarily directed at the police blocking their way.

 "All the world is lying and the Arab countries are the number one liars," said Shero, a 25-year-old Syrian who has been at Idomeni for two days.